caloni/journal/content/posts/george-orwell-politics-and-the-english-language.md

  - Que imagem ou expressão irá tornar mais claro?
  - Essa imagem é atual suficiente para ter efeito?
  - Eu posso dizer de maneira mais sucinta?
 E, por último:
- - Eu disse alguma coisa feita que posso evitar?
+ - Eu disse alguma coisa feia que posso evitar?

 > A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus: What am I trying to say?
 What words will express it?
 What image or idiom will make it clearer?
 Is this image fresh enough to have an effect?
 And he will probably ask himself two more: Could I put it more shortly?
 Have I said anything that is avoidably ugly?